atalaydemiray/atalaydemiray.github.io/_pages/about.md

 title: "About Me"
 ---

-Atalay Demiray, MD, MSc, is a first-year PhD student in Health Policy and Management at Yale University.
-As a first-generation college graduate from Turkiye, he is a prominent advocate of diversity and global health equity.
+I am a second-year PhD student in Health Policy and Management at Yale University.
+As a first-generation college graduate from Türkiye, I advocate for global health equity.
+My research focuses on public health modeling to inform healthcare decisions, striving to improve public health outcomes and promote equity.

-Atalay earned his Master of Science degree in Health Economics, Policy, and Law from Erasmus University, an endeavor enriched by the Jean Monnet Scholarship.
-His master's thesis, titled "Regulation of Artificial Intelligence in Medicine: Upholding Public Health," was recognized as the Thesis of the Year in the Netherlands.

-Prior to pursuing his master’s degree, he obtained a Doctor of Medicine and a Bachelor of Arts in International Relations from Koc University.
-With a solid foundation in both medicine and international policy, Atalay is passionately working towards leveraging technological advancements to foster global health equity and improve public health outcomes.
-His ongoing research at Yale signifies a step further toward melding innovative solutions with pragmatic health policy frameworks.
+🩺 MD⚕️Doctor by Training
+👨🏻‍💻 PhD Student
+🧮 Economist by Passion
+🌍 Politics Buff in Free Time
+📚 Eternal Student for Smarter Health Policies

 ## Education & Training